andlzanon/list-aware-explanations/RecSysBeyond.md

 If you use any of the results or code from these experiments please cite us:

-Paper submitted to the LBR of RecSys '25 in Prague.
+Paper submitted to the Beyond Workshop of RecSys '25 in Prague.

 ## 💻 RecSys LBR Experiments Commands